 Finally, my mental and physical health changed with a major diet change toward Low Carb High Fat (LCHF) and Gluten-free starting in July 2012.

-I made this transition even while I was on TSH-normalized Synthroid monotherapy and likely had a low-normal FT3 and high FT4.
+I made this transition even while I was on TSH-normalized Synthroid monotherapy and likely still had a low-normal FT3 and mildly high FT4.
 Although I have no data but TSH for some tests (they didn’t test my FT3 and FT4 due to TSH-reflex testing policies), an abnormally low FT3:FT4 ratio of 0.135-0.15 pmol/L later revealed itself as a continuous sign of poor metabolism at various FT4 levels.

-My diet was NOT a strict ketogenic diet with less than 50g of carbs per day.
 This is important.
-Some people with hypothyroidism find that ketosis lowers FT3 levels, affects adrenal health, and can cause a decline in health.
-I even purchased a breathalyzer that could measure ketones in breath.
-I was rarely in ketosis.
-I was borderline.
+Some people with hypothyroidism find that ketosis destabilizes the enzymes that convert our thyroid hormones: lowers FT3 levels, affects adrenal health, and can cause a decline in health.

 My diet took a lot of effort to change shopping habits and cooking, but it was so delicious and fulfilling!
 I did not cut calories at all.
-I ate to satiety a lot of vegetables and high quality fats and meats.
+I ate to satiety a lot of vegetables and high-quality fats and meats.

 My husband also enjoyed the food.
 In fact, he had always struggled with chronic headaches ever since I knew him.
 A major motivator for me, showing that our diet was healthy for both of us was seeing him go from “80% life is a headache” to “80% of life is headache free.”
 Losing the gluten was the biggest benefit for his health, but he also lost his little pot belly on the LCHF.